 Joseph Matthew Nolan

-Thank you for taking the time to view this page which has been created in memory of my Son, Joseph Matthew Nolan.
+Thank you for taking the time to view this page which has been created in memory of my son, Joseph, or Joe as he was known.

-Joseph, or Joe as he was known, was born on 11 September 1999 and lived with Dravet syndrome.
-He was only diagnosed with Dravet syndrome in 2012 and even then tested negative for the SCN1A gene mutation, but received a clinical diagnosis.
+Joe was born on 11 September 1999 and lived with Dravet syndrome.
+He was only diagnosed with Dravet Syndrome in 2012 and even then tested negative for the SCN1A gene mutation, but received a clinical diagnosis.

 Joe went to sleep as normal on the evening of Tuesday 26 November 2013.
 “Wake up in the morning & find Daddy”, he said, as he always did when I kissed him goodnight and tucked him in.
 But he never came to find me on the morning of 27 November 2013 as he normally did and despite our best efforts when we found him, he never woke up.
 Our beautiful big eyed boy was taken from us prematurely due to SUDEP aged 14 years, 2 months and 16 days old.